Roblox/creator-docs/STYLE.md

 The reference documentation in `content/en-us/reference/engine/` uses YAML rather than Markdown.
 YAML is a structured format that has stricter whitespace requirements than Markdown.
 Pay attention to the amount of leading whitespace before an element; even a single missing space can result in invalid YAML.
 If you're not familiar with the format, consider using an online YAML linter to check your work.

 The documentation makes heavy use of the `|` character, which allows for multi-line strings.
-It preserves line breaks and lets you include multiple paragraphs, lists, tables, etc.
+It preserves line breaks and lets you include multiple paragraphs, lists, tables, multi-line code blocks, etc.

 The reference documentation files come in five types: